What is AuDHD Sensory Processing? (The Internal vs. External Conflict)

 Sensory processing applies to information intake as well.
 “Wall of text” syndrome can cause immediate cognitive fatigue.
 To make reading survival guides or work emails bearable:

-• Reader View: Most browsers have a “Reader View” that strips away ads and sidebars, reducing visual noise and allowing the Autistic brain to focus on the content without distraction.
+- Reader View: Most browsers have a “Reader View” that strips away ads and sidebars.
+This reduces visual noise and allows the Autistic brain to focus on the content without distraction.

-If you are finding that these sensory struggles are leading to periods of intense exhaustion that feel different from sadness, it may be helpful to understand the distinction between autistic burnout vs depression.
+If you are finding that these sensory struggles lead to periods of intense exhaustion that feel different from sadness, it may be helpful to understand the distinction between autistic burnout vs depression.

 This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have concerns about autism, ADHD, or any other health condition, please consult a qualified healthcare provider.